Who is Vaughan Williams?

-Ralph Vaughan Williams was certainly no childhood prodigy.
+Although Ralph Vaughan Williams is one England’s best composers he was certainly no childhood prodigy.
 ‘It would be hard,’ his composer friend George Butterworth commented, ‘to name any other first-rate composer who had “found himself” with such apparent difficulty.’
-‘VW’ was nearly 30 when the song Linden Lea brought him his first taste of recognition, and 38 when A Sea Symphony (the first of nine he wrote) had its premiere.
+Vaughan Williams was nearly 30 when the song Linden Lea brought him his first taste of recognition, and 38 when A Sea Symphony (the first of nine he wrote) had its premiere.

 Vaughan Williams’s late development can easily look like musical dim-wittedness.
-Britten waspishly accused the Five Mystical Songs of ‘technical incompetence’, and VW’s extended period of academic training (three Cambridge degrees, two spells at the Royal College of Music, and study with Bruch and Ravel) points at a certain insecurity in the early years about his ability as a composer.
+Britten waspishly accused the Five Mystical Songs of ‘technical incompetence’, and VW’s extended period of academic training (three Cambridge degrees, two spells at the Royal College of Music (one of the best music colleges and conservatoires in the world), and study with Bruch and Ravel) points at a certain insecurity in the early years about his ability as a composer.

 Deeper reasons, however, underlie Vaughan Williams’s slow ascent to artistic maturity.
 Chief among them was his stubborn determination not to allow the potent influence of the great Austro-Germanic masters to dominate his music.
 ‘What matters,’ he said, ‘is to be true to oneself’, not a third-rank imitation of Brahms or Mendelssohn.